 Chiesa di Sant’Eufemia

 Molino Stucky is the most renowned location on the island, which is now a Hilton hotel.
-The famous rooftop bar in this hotel is the best place to get a good view of the lagoon and Venice and spend a nice evening outdoors.
+The famous rooftop bar in this hotel is the best place to enjoy a good view of the lagoon and spend a nice evening outdoors.
 The architecture of the building is also quite curious since it is made based on the original architecture of the mill that used to be standing at the same location.